 Remember you can subscribe to our monthly product and service updates if you want to know about any new or upcoming enhancements to the service.

 How can I tell if a password will meet the new policy?

 When the new policy is released on 15 August, a password strength checker will be added to the password field on the account details page.
 This tool will let you test the strength of a password.

 With such a small number of affected accounts, why are you emailing all customers?

-Users of accounts with passwords that do not comply with the new requirements will not be able to log in after the end of Phase 3.
-OpenAthens administrators will be able to reset those passwords manually after the deadline, but we want to provide our customers with this information in advance in case you start receiving enquiries from users when the prompts start appearing.
+Users of accounts with passwords that do not comply with the new requirements will have to change their password after the end of Phase 3.
+We want to provide our customers with this information in advance in case you start receiving enquiries from users when the prompts start appearing.

 In addition, we know some customers create OpenAthens documentation for local use, and many more create OpenAthens accounts manually.
 It is important to us to ensure all customers know about this change.